pub-n-dub/dub-literature/README.md

 ## quaternions-one

 Reignition of quaternions in electromagnetism.
+But I suspect to be successful, we will first have to diverge from Lagrange.

 ## About this repo